 If ASFs are not taken into account they appear as a bias, or offset, in the measured pseudorange of an eLoran signal.
 Figure 1.7 illustrates this; the position of the vessel determined by the eLoran receiver is offset from its true position because of the land in the propagation path from the eLoran transmitter at Lessay.

-The true position (the ground-truth) is typically determined using differential-GPS, which has a horizontal accuracy of approximately 1m (95%).
-If the ground-truth position is compared to the position given by an eLoran receiver with a sea-water only propagation model, the position offset would be due to ASF.

 Figure 1.7 – ASF due to Lessay results in a position offset if it is not taken into account.

-Additional Secondary Factor (ASF) data will be required to be provided to the mariner.
+ASF data will be required to be provided to the mariner.
 There are two main voyage phases that require to be supported:

 Port Approach Voyage Phase – data will be measured through bespoke measurement campaigns at each port approach as discussed above